 For example, a computer design student might be perfect to help your business launch a new website, or an intern majoring in marketing could assist you in creating a campaign to attract new customers.
 If you’re building a long-term talent pipeline, then this will also give you an opportunity to see how well they perform at a given task.

-By planning for and engaging candidates with specific skills, Cheston notes you might be able to get a head start on the rest of the year by having interns update your social media sites, conduct product research, and work on other projects you may have put on the back burner.
+By planning for and engaging candidates with specific skills, you might be able to get a head start on the rest of the year by having interns update your social media sites, conduct product research, and work on other projects you may have put on the back burner.

-3. Embrace social media
+3. Embrace Social Media

 Today’s students are increasingly searching for internships online and your recruiting efforts should reflect this.
 Use your company website, Facebook page, and Twitter account to spread the word about your internship program and other job openings.

 If you don’t have an internal recruiter, designate an employee to be in charge of summer hiring—ideally someone who will directly manage and train summer interns.
 This person could help with social media recruitment by:

-- Posting positive testimonials from previous interns
+- Posting positive testimonials from previous interns.

-- Conducting outreach in relevant social media groups and forums
+- Conducting outreach in relevant social media groups and forums.

-- Posting intriguing, helpful content
+- Posting intriguing, helpful content.

 These tactics can help build the company brand and recognition while also drawing the attention of interested, qualified interns.

-4. Invest in training
+4. Invest in Training

 To compete for top talent and motivate your interns, it’s a good idea to pay them.
 Plus, if you’re a for-profit business, there are strict state and federal guidelines for when you’re allowed to offer unpaid internships.
 If an intern is treated and utilized more like a regular employee, they are entitled to minimum wage and overtime pay.
 Furthermore, if you miscategorize your interns and violate state or federal laws, you could face stiff penalties.

-6. Design a creative benefits package
+6. Design a Creative Benefits Package

 However, not every small businesses can offer summer interns the same competitive wages as larger companies in their area.
 If that’s the case, consider bolstering your compensation package with creative benefits such as a relaxed business casual dress code, flexible hours, events like company barbeques, or specially designated summer days such as “Smoothie Fridays.”
-At Power Train, summer employees are given complimentary gym privileges.

-7. Look to the future
+7. Look to the Future

 After you hire interns, be on the lookout for workers who could be valuable team members if openings arise at your small business in the future.
-“We look for interns who show potential of becoming full-time employees,” says Steve Saunders, Power Train founder.
-“Working here for a summer is a way for both the managers and the interns to determine if this is a good fit.
+Working a summer internship is a great way for both the managers and the interns to determine whether it may be a good fit.
 Even if they decide to shop around and see what the broader job market offers, keep the door open and check in with them periodically.